-If you are a loved one are struggling with substance use and want to get help, it’s important to understand how withdrawal can affect you.
+People who have recently stopped taking their drug of choice may experience both physical withdrawal symptoms and mental side effects.
+Withdrawals can be better navigated with the right help.
+If you or a loved one is struggling with substance use and wants to get help, it’s important to understand how drug and alcohol withdrawal symptoms can affect you.
 This page will help you learn more about:

 - Treatment for withdrawal symptoms.

 - Effectiveness of treatment for alcohol and drug addiction.

 You may be wondering, ‘what is withdrawal in addiction?’ or ‘what are withdrawal symptoms?’
 Drug or alcohol withdrawal involves the physical, mental and behavioral changes that can occur after suddenly cutting back on or stopping the prolonged use of substances.1, 2, 3 The effects of withdrawal from drugs are multifarious.
 The character and severity of withdrawal can vary in association with different substances, but symptoms may be quite pronounced when people are attempting to quit alcohol and other substances such as opioids, benzodiazepines and sedatives.3